 Ornaments are omnipresent – they can be found on buildings, fabrics, jewelry, tiles, ceramics and wallpaper.
 Scorned at the beginning of the modern age, ornament has long since returned to architecture and influences design drafts as much as tattoo motifs.

-More than 160 years after Owen Jones' influental publication, New Grammar of Ornaments is a new standard work.
+More than 160 years after Owen Jones' influential publication, New Grammar of Ornament is a new standard work.
 It categorizes the variety of ornamental forms used worldwide and for the first time places them in a major art and cultural-historical context.

 Available from September 2021